 See the Ship Upgrades page for a detailed breakdown of what the upgrades look like, how much they cost, and what they unlock.

 The shiplocker is a storage container where players can store items on their ship.
 By default the shiplocker has 64 inventory slots.

 Fuel Hatchfuel hatch is how players can refuel their ships.
 It will break down Crystal Erchius Fuel and Liquid Erchius Fuel to fuel which refills the ships fuel gauge and allows it to travel.
 These resources can be gathered on moons.
 Traveling to planets within the same solar system has no fuel cost.

 Teleporterteleporter is used to travel to and from a ship.
-You will appear on top of the teleporter when returning to your ship or when teleporting to another player's ship.
-You also have the option to warp to your home planet, if you set one or any other placed flags or teleporter bookmarks.
+You will appear in the teleporter when returning to your ship or when teleporting to another player's ship.
+You also have the option to warp to different locations, if you placed a flag or teleporter bookmarks.

 Racial Starter Ships

 Avian starter ship resembles the ancient theme of the race, even appearing to be powered by a large red crystal which is seen frequently in Avian Villages as torches.
 When fully upgraded the Avian ship has 3,762 blocks, making it second largest ship.

 Floran starter ship has design influences from other races' ships.
 The reason in rooted in Floran lore, which defines the race as scavengers, stealing technology from other races.
 When fully upgraded the Floran ship has 4,013 blocks, making it the largest ship.